AusClimateService/rba/README.md

 - *Standardised Precipitation Evapotranspiration Index (SPEI)*:
   A measure of the integrated water deficit in a location, taking into account the contributions of both precipitation (pr) and temperature dependent evapotranspiration.
+  The water deficit values are "standardised" (i.e. transformed to a normal distribution) when calculating the SPEI, such that SPEI values represent standard deviations.
   The integration period for this production is 12 months (i.e. the SPEI-12).
 - *Forest Fire Danger Index (FFDI)*:
   A numeric indicator of the potential danger of a forest fire,